mlainez/p4-roadbook/roadbook.md

 That's what we expect you to do for your 3 ideas, in a much lower fidelity of course.
 We don't expect you to create art, we just want you to think about the kind of sentence you would put on your box and to draw with a pencil the main screens your app would have.

 Even if you don't have a product yet, try to sell it to us!
 It's like a movie teaser!
+In other circles, this kind of exercice is also known as [value proposition](https://en.wikipedia.org/wiki/Value_proposition) design, although in the scope of this project, we try to keep it as simple as possible.

 In a product box workshop, the customer is usually the main contributor.
 In our case unfortunately, not all your ideas have "real" customers (at least not yet), so you have to put yourselves in their shoes for now and come up with a "product box" that clearly illustrate what you plan on working on  during the project.